Skip to main content

 ToStr(value)

-The ToStr function converts the expression in parentheses to a string.
-It returns an error if it cannot convert the value.
+Converts the expression in parentheses to a string.
+Returns an error if the value cannot be converted.

 Example